Go for a float down the scenic Pai River

-If you're looking for a day out and don't particularly want to go trekking, head south out of Mae Hong Son on the road that follows the Pai River and you’ll see signs for the boat pier, Tha Huay Dua, where you can arrange a boat trip down the picturesque river.
+Head south out of town on the road that follows the Pai River and you’ll see signs for the pier, Tha Huay Dua, where boat trips down the picturesque river are on offer.